-- Failing to upload required document(s) to ARPA-E eXCHANGE; - Failing to click the "Submit" button in ARPA-E eXCHANGE by the deadline stated in the FOA;

-- Uploading the wrong document(s) or application(s) to ARPA-E eXCHANGE; and - Uploading the same document twice, but labeling it as different documents.
+- Failing to click the "Submit" button in ARPA-E eXCHANGE by the deadline stated in the FOA; - Uploading the wrong document(s) or application(s) to ARPA-E eXCHANGE; and - Uploading the same document twice, but labeling it as different documents.
 (In the latter scenario, the Applicant failed to submit a required document.)